 All-time greats - women

 Margaret Court is by far and away the most prolific singles champion with 11 victories, split seven and four between the Amateur and Open Eras.
-Serena Williams is the most successful Open Era player, triumphing six times, while Evonne Goolagong, Steffi Graf and Monica Seles have all recorded four wins.
+Serena Williams is the most successful Open Era player, triumphing seven times, while Evonne Goolagong, Steffi Graf and Monica Seles have all recorded four wins.